CumulusNetworks/docs/content/version/cumulus-netq-22/Cumulus-NetQ-UI-User-Guide/Monitor-Network-Performance/Monitor-Events.md

 It is helpful to know where and when alarms are occurring in your network.
-The Alarms card workflow enables you to see the distribution of alarms based on its source—network services, interfaces, or other system services.
+The Alarms card workflow enables you to see the distribution of alarms based on its source-network services, interfaces, or other system services.
 You can also view the trend of alarms in each source category.

 To view the alarm distribution, open the medium Alarms card.
 Scroll down